ARM-software/AVH/DoxyGen/infrastructure/src/jenkins.md

 - AWS SSH Private Key to be associated with the EC2 instance.

 ## Using AVH Client {#avh_module_jenkins}
 In this approach, a python module [*avhclient*](https://github.com/ARM-software/avhclient) drives the communication with the AVH AMI.
-The Jenkins pipeline is just a light-weight front end that uses the VHT Python module, and the actual work is done by an EC2 instance created and controlled with the commands from the VHT Python module built on top of AWS SDK.
+The Jenkins pipeline is just a light-weight front end that uses the AVH Client module, and the actual work is done by an EC2 instance created and controlled with the commands from the avhclient built on top of AWS SDK.

-This approach is simpler to implement but the capabilities are limited by the functionality of the VHT Python module.
+This approach is simpler to implement but the capabilities are limited by the functionality of the avhclient.

 ### Implementation example
-The example implementation using VHT Python module is available in [.jenkins/Using-AVH-Module/](https://github.com/ARM-software/AVH-GetStarted/tree/main/.jenkins/Using-AVH-Module) and consists of the following items:
+The example implementation using Jenkins with avhclient is available in [.jenkins/Using-AVH-Module/](https://github.com/ARM-software/AVH-GetStarted/tree/main/.jenkins/Using-AVH-Module) and consists of the following items:

 - `jobDSL/`  contains Jenkins configuration as code to create the AVH Jenkins Job.
-- `pipeline/`  implements an example pipeline for running AVH AMI using VHT Python Module.
+- `pipeline/`  implements an example pipeline for running AVH AMI using avhclient Python Module.

 ### Dependencies
 #### AWS Account